Interested in becoming an Academic Peer Mentor?

-- Completed at least 1 semester at SCTCC.
+- Completed at least 1 semester at SCTCC or 12 credits of college level coursework

 - Participate in Advising & Registration sessions during the academic year as schedules permit.

-- High level of comfort with computers, specifically using E-services, SCTCC Student Email, Desire2Learn, etc.
+- High level of comfort with computers, preferably using E-services, SCTCC Student Email, Desire2Learn, etc

 Frequently Asked Questions